danielurra/PowerShell-recursive-folder-creation-in-network-drive/README.md

 Testing you main command locally is something useful if something goes wrong you can isolate the issue quickly.<br>
 ![powershell-step1](https://github.com/danielurra/PowerShell-recursive-folder-creation-in-network-drive/assets/51704179/27abee11-cf87-4c91-9e90-dcddf32a2d73)<br>
 ## Grab the code
+As you can see the code below is a simple version that only focus in the creation of the folders by using the data<br>
+inside a `CSV` file, an enhanced version could for example test if the folder already exist.<br>
 ```powershell
 Clear
 $CSV = Import-Csv -Path "C:\Users\user\Documents\data.csv"